 - Gear capacity: 80 liters (size small)

-A heat-moldable hipbelt and shoulder harness give the best-selling Osprey Aether 85 AG a fit that complements the unique contours of your body.
+A heat-moldable hipbelt and shoulder harness give the best-selling Osprey Aether 85 AG a fit that adjusts to the contours of your body.
 A suspended-mesh back panel ensures breathable comfort for the long haul.
-Verified customer and reviewer SixStringApostle says, “Most comfortable pack I’ve ever used.
+One reviewer said: “Most comfortable pack I’ve ever used.
 The breathability, comfort and support are incredible.
 The support and padding make the loads feel much lighter on my hips.”

 - Gear capacity: 85 liters (size medium)